All images © by Roberto Piperno, owner of the domain. Text edited by Rosamie Moore. Write to romapip@quipo.it.

 The walls now surround Giardino degli Aranci, a 1930s garden named after its orange

 trees.
-They are a reminder of the orange tree from Spain which was planted by St. Dominic.
+They are a reminder of the orange tree brought by St. Dominic.
 These trees were planted in many Roman gardens for purely decorative purposes, because their fruits are not edible.

-You may wish to see Giardino degli Aranci at night.
+You may wish to see Giardino degli Aranci at night and the fine fountain at its entrance.

 (above) Some of the domes of Rome seen from Giardino degli Aranci; in particular